wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/map-learning-to-power-bi/includes/7-summary.md

 Remind you students that in this module we covered:
-1. Power BI Desktop - Introduction
+* Power BI Desktop - Introduction
-1. Power Query in Power BI Desktop
+* Power Query in Power BI Desktop
-1. Modelling in Power BI Desktop
+* Modeling in Power BI Desktop
-1. Power BI Visuals
+* Power BI Visuals

 ## Resources
 The files required to teach the instructor-led course **Modern Excel Analyst in a day** are located here: